The fcfdr R package implements the cFDR

 This is also clear from the stratified QQ plot.

-for the purpose of the vignette, we do not specify an independent subset
+the purpose of the vignette, we do not specify an independent subset of

 appropriately to avoid biased bandwidth estimations when fitting the